fbpx

 Cortland apple

-Cortland apple is an American heirloom apple cultivar known for its pretty red and yellow peel, sweet yet balanced flavor, and crisp white flesh that is naturally resistant to browning.
+Cortland apple is an American heirloom apple cultivar known for its bright red and yellow peel, sweet yet balanced flavor, and crisp white flesh that is naturally resistant to browning.
 They are wonderful to eat fresh right off the tree and are also popular for applesauce and pie.
 This variety was bred in 1898 in New York State from the popular McIntosh apple and has been consistently ranked in the top 20 apple varieties in North America.

-Cortland apples: The basics
+Cortland apple basics

-The Cortland Apple is a cross between the McIntosh apple and the Ben Davis Apple.
+The Cortland apple is a cross between the McIntosh apple and the Ben Davis apple.
+This variety was developed by horticulturist Spencer Ambrose Beach in 1898 at the New York State Agricultural Experiment Station in Geneva, New York.
+The apple was named after nearby Cortland County, NY (about a hundred miles away).

 Cortland is an excellent all-around apple variety and can be enjoyed fresh or baked into apple pies and other desserts.
-This variety was developed byhorticulturist Spencer Ambrose Beach in 1898 at theNew York State Agricultural Experiment Station in Geneva, New York.The apple was named after nearby Cortland County, NY (about a hundred miles away).

-Cortland Apples have a yellow background peel color covered with a blush of rich crimson red.
+Cortland apples have a yellow background peel color covered with a blush of rich crimson red.
 When autumn nights are particularly cool, the red portion of the peel can turn almost maroon-purple.
 Some Cortland Apples have stripes or subtle freckles.

 Inside, the flesh is bright white and is naturally slow to turn brown when cut.
 The texture is particularly fine-grained and very juicy.
 This is a soft variety without much fresh-eating crunch.
 One of the best uses for such a fine-grained fruit is to make applesauce.
 Applesauce made from Cortland apples is incredibly silky smooth, especially if the peel is removed rather than blended into the sauce.
 Cortland is one of the best apple varieties for applesauce.

 Cortland trees grow to be about 12-15′ tall and 10-15′ wide.
-Where most apple trees produce fruit on branch spurs, Cortland Apple trees produce fruit on the end of slender, 6-inch long branches.
-These trees are very similar to McIntosh Apple trees, with a similar vase shape and scaly, gray tree bark.
-The Cortland Apple begins to bud during mid-season, starting in April, before blooming into delicate white flowers.
+Where most apple trees produce fruit on branch spurs, Cortland trees produce fruit on the end of slender, 6-inch long branches.
+These trees are very similar to McIntosh trees, with a similar vase shape and scaly, gray tree bark.
+Cortland begins to bud during mid-season, starting in April, before blooming into delicate white flowers.

 Cortland apples - prices on a sign